VCityTeam/UD-SV/Vocabulary/Readme.md

 3. `ASK` - return True or False based on if the query returns one or more triples or nothing
 4. `DESCRIBE` - return an RDF graph from the endpoint determined by the endpoint itself

 Each type of query also takes a `WHERE` statement (except for DESCRIBE where it is optional) composed of [triples](#triple) to restrict the query.
 Each triple statement must end with a `.`.
 Triples which share the same subject can use a `;` instead of a period for readability.
-Varables are prefixed by a `?`.
+Variables are prefixed by a `?`.

 Example query to find the creation date and termination date of all buildings (based on the CityGML 3.0 conceptual model):
 ```SQL